oceanedbs/oceanedbs.github.io/_posts/2025-05-06-Coordimotion.md

 An application to evaluate inter-joint coordination will soon be available on this page.

+Here is a demo video of the soon available application :

 <iframe width="315" height="560" src="https://www.youtube.com/embed/Ev7WnlEINFE?mute=1" title="YouTube video player" frameborder="0" allowfullscreen></iframe>